JaswanthPalla149/AI_Powered_Resume_Cover_Letter_Generator/README.md

 ## What is this project?
 Students often struggle when applying to jobs:
 - Job descriptions are long, vague, or filled with jargon.
+- sometimes it is possible to look at that job description and decide which of the top projects/experiences/POR's are strongly aligning with the job/company.
 - Manually customizing resumes and cover letters for every role is time-consuming.

 This project introduces an **AI agent** that simplifies the process.